About the Author

-Jordan’s approach to urbanity is inclusive, sustainable, dynamic, and comprehensive.
+Her approach to urbanity is inclusive, sustainable, dynamic, and comprehensive.
 She aims to balance high level thinking and policy analysis with real-life experiences and street-level politics.
 Through her work, Jordan hopes to help close the gap between ideology and pragmatism, moving towards an urban future better for everyone.

 Subscribing is easy.
 Just click on the menu tab above and enter your preferred email address.
 No spam here!
 By subscribing to the blog, you’ll only receive emails when new blog posts are published.
 Thanks for reading!